-Today, the neo-institutionalism paradigm (or weak institutionalism) is probably the predominant analytical outlook in economics.
-The success of the approach is possibly due by the adoption of a simple and straightforward representation of social institutions in terms of "rules of the game" (North, 1991) combined with "rationalist tale" primitive.
-In this case, this amounts to standard economic assumptions concerning the rational behaviour of individuals (allowing to describe individual
+Today, the neo-institutionalism paradigm (or weak institutionalism as it is labeled in this paper) is probably the predominant analytical outlook in economics.
+The success of the approach is possibly due by the adoption of a simple and straightforward representation of social institutions in terms of "rules of the game" (North 1991) combined with "rationalist tale" primitive.
+In this case, this amounts to standard economic assumptions concerning the rational behavior of individuals (allowing to describe individual decision-making using either parametric optimization algorithms or game theory, in cases, in contexts where strategic interaction assumers relevance).
+This set of standard assumptions can be used to formulate "theoretical tales" for the existence of a wide variety of institutional arrangements (Ogilvie 2007).